-Module Name Module Code Level (type) СР Applied Project Ma inagement CO-600 Year 2 (Choice) 7.5 Module Compone nts 8 Number Name Туре СР CO-600-A Applied Project Management Lecture 5 СО-600-В Applied Project Management - Seminar Seminar 2.5 Module Program Affiliation Mandatory Statu s Coordinator Mandatory Elect ive for IB/ Prof. DrIng.
-Steffen Christoph Eickemeyer International Business Administration (IBA) and IRPH, mandat Entry Frequency Forms of Lea rning an Requirements Teaching Pre-requisites Co-requisites Knowledge, Abilities, or Annually (Fall) • Lecture (35 h nours) Skills Seminar (17 oxtimes Introduction to ⊠ None ● None Private Study y (135 International hours) Business and Introduction to Duration Workload Finance and Accounting 1 semester 187.5 hours Recommendations for Preparation sion, students should read: Luecke, R. (2004) : Ma on Budget and on Time, Harvard Business School ge and Small - The F undamenta Course Description 11033. depend entirely on the foundation laid in the initia the care and precisic on of projec - excellent teamwork.
-The module Applied Project M management proce ook at the characteristics of projects and a hanc is-on team simulat ion of the project p lanning an management proc The APM module e xplains various project phases, including major and l detailed tasks.
-It w vill deal with task assi ignment an , budgeting, tracking, and scheduling techniques as The course will giv own in teams over e students hands-on experience with project mana agement, as studer its have to run a pro ject on the nent of this module covers the theoretical basics an d offers practical ex amples.
-The seminar componer es as an exercise based on examples and case stud in homework.
-Intended Learning By the end of this r nodule, students should be able to 1. identify a nd memorize the key skills to manage projects, inc cluding internationa ally accepted standar ds and es for runing and controling projects;
+- Module Name Module Code Level (type) СР Applied Project Management CO-600 Year 2 (Choice) 7.5 Module Componen ts - Number Name Туре СР CO-600-A Applied Project Management Lecture 5 СО-600-В Applied Project Management - Seminar Seminar 2.5 Module Coordinator Program Affiliation Mandatory Status Prof. DrIng.
+Steffen Christoph Eickemeyer International Business Administration (IBA) Mandatory Elective for IBA and IRPH, mandatory for IEM Entry Frequency Forms of Lear rning and Requirements Pre-requisites Co-requisites Knowledge, Abilities, or Skills Annually (Fall) Teaching Lecture (35 h Seminar (17.5) ours) 5 hours) Introduction to International ⊠ None • None Private Study hours) (135 Business and Duration Workload Finance and Accounting 1 semester 187.5 hours Recommendations for Preparation 1 Before the first session, students should read: Luecke, R. (2004) : Managing Projects Large and Small - The Fundamental Skills for Delivering on Budget and on Time, Harvard Business School Press.
+Course Description / Content / Aims Well-run projects de organization, and ex offers a detailed lo management proce epend entirely on the foundation laid in the initia scellent teamwork.
+The module Applied Project M pok at the characteristics of projects and a hanc ss.
+II planning stages, t anagement (APM) Is-on team simulati he care and precisio on of the project p n of project lanning and The APM module ex resource allocation, The course will give own in teams over t The lecture compon eplains various project phases, including major and budgeting, tracking, and scheduling techniques as students hands-on experience with project mana the semester. ent of this module covers the theoretical basics an detailed tasks.
+It wi well as with project agement, as student d offers practical exa ill deal with task assigned leadership and tean ts have to run a proj amples.
+The seminar gnment and n processes. ect on their component in homework.

-2. apply project management skills to set up, organize, manage and control (real) projects;

-- 3. analyze project performance; - 4. develop strong analytical and presentation skills.
+- 1. identify and memorize the key skills to manage projects, including internationally accepted standards and procedures for runing and controling projects; - 2. apply project management skills to set up, organize, manage and control (real) projects; - 3. analyze project performance; - 4. develop strong analytical and presentation skills.